What is Depreciation on a Building?

 Depreciation is the value lost on assets over time.
 US tax law allows taxpayers to choose from several depreciation methods to set up asset schedules.
 It is up to the tax professional to determine which depreciation methods are right for the taxpayer.
 Typically, commercial and residential rental buildings depreciate on a straight-line 27.5- or 39-year schedule.
 However, this is only one way to depreciate a building, and there are alternative methods, including cost segregation.

 The cost segregation method of depreciation is recommended by The AICPA, Journal of Accountancy, and outlined in detail in US tax code.
-At CSSI® – Cost Segregation Services, Inc., our team of professionals identify components in a building and reclassify them into shorter class lives outlined by US tax code.
+At CSSI® – Cost Segregation Services, LLC, our team of professionals identify components in a building and reclassify them into shorter class lives outlined by US tax code.
 This reclassification of real to personal property allows components to be depreciated on a 5-, 7-, or 15-year schedule rather than the standard 27.5 or 39 years.
 This reduces taxable income and increases cash flow.

 CSSI® uses an engineering-based cost segregation method to analyze and accelerate depreciation on parts of your buildings.
 The CSSI® process includes: